NIAID-BPIMB-whiters/API-DEVOPS/TESTING.md

 - ✅ opentext (Run 20469941560) - HTTP 404
 - ✅ merlin-db (Run 20469956451) - HTTP 404
 - ✅ All APIs verified operational

+**Note:** These tests were performed when production was in External/Public mode.

 ### Known Issues